Southwest Nova Scotia Management Plan now available

 2017 marks the 150th anniversary of Canada.
 We invite you to attend our season opening party; a special family day sponsored by the Municipality of the County of Annapolis and co-hosted with Parks Canada.
 Bring family and friends, some lawn chairs and a picnic.
 Enjoy the musical entertainment, fly your kite, give Parka a hug, take part in children’s activities, learn the history of the site and make certain that you visit the Habitation.
 1:00 pm - 4:00 pm.

-Taste of Nova Scotia "Good Cheer Trail"
+Taste of Nova Scotia launches Good Cheer Trail

 In 1606, Samuel de Champlain started the Order of Good Cheer social club at the Habitation, the site of the first attempt at a permanent European settlement in the new world.
 Now a National Historic Site, Port-Royal is pleased to offer visitors the chance to learn more about the Order of Good Cheer and to also be a highlight of Canada’s first winery, craft brewery and distillery trail, that celebrates our long tradition of hospitality and pride for the bounty of Nova Scotia.
-Visitors can pick up their Good Cheer Trail Passport at the site and start touring!
+Starting May 2017, visitors can pick up their Taste of Nova Scotia Good Cheer Trail Passport at the site and start touring!